boostup/react-context-api-multiple-reducers-mulitple-sagas/README.md

 No, but seriously, because I needed to make sense of Redux, of the Context API, and more generally, the Flux Pattern, and of async actions.

-Also, to me, it is important to eval every package I include in my apps, and `useContext` and `useReducer` being shipped defacto with React is a plus.
+Also, to me, it is important to understand as many React functions or third-party packages as I include in my apps, and `useContext` and `useReducer` being shipped defacto with React is a plus, versus having to include a whole bunch of packages that revolve around the Redux ecosystem.

 So this demo allows to demonstrate that the `redux` and `react-redux` packages are no longer required dependencies to implement the Flux Pattern in React, in a way that makes both sense and is scalable with combined reducers to handle endless future slices of state.